Introduction

 Glacier geometry evolution models

-Suite of glacier evolution models of different types including toy models, statistical approaches (e.g. volume-area scaling and delta-h parameterization), and explicit approaches (including an ice dynamics module).
+Suite of glacier evolution models of different types including toy models, statistical approaches (e.g. delta-h parameterization), and explicit approaches (including an ice dynamics module).

 Plug and play